TECHNICAL FEASIBILITY SPRINT

 Technical Roadmap Strategy

-If the scope is large or architecture complex, a roadmap can sequence the build into phases.
+If the scope is large or the architecture complex, a roadmap can sequence the build into phases with clear milestones.